skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 	- Care
 		- Using compatible tools
 	- Hardware
-		- Replacing the faulty component
+		- Replacing or repairing the faulty component
 	- Transportation
-	- With care and attention
+		- With care and attention, and with boxed with coushining
 ---
 ### Conditions of safe use
-- Suitable PSU
+- Suitable Power supply
 - Compatibility
 - Proper cooling
 - Adequate airspace
 - Overcurrent protection
+- Checking all component's compatibility before assembly
 ---
 ### Significance of networks
 - Communication between servers, workstations and PCs
 - Advantages:
 	- Shared resources
 	- Shared data storage
-		- No need separate hard drives
+		- No need to separate hard drives
 	- Fast data transfer
 	- Higher performance
 ---